-These sites, many of which are listed above, are licensed and regulated outside the United States and accept players from all over the world.
+These sites are licensed and regulated outside the United States and accept those from all over the world to play poker (whether it’s free poker games or real money poker).
 This means you can safely play on them from San Antonio all the way up to Amarillo, from Houston all the way to Fort Bliss.

 Best Online Poker Sites in Texas